bugsink/bugsink/DESIGN-alerts.md

-Now, the alert rules.
+# Alert Rules

-Opinionated take (as well as the default setting):
+## Opinionated take

-* any state-change for-the-worse, i.e.
-    * new
-    * regression
-    * no-longer-muted (for whatever reason, including 'by volume') this is also where
+Default setting, may be adapted at organisational level.

+You should get alerts for:

+* **Any State Change for the Worse:**
+    - New issues
+    - Regressions
+    - Unmuting (could be due to volume)

-    "you should care about errors on your project".
+    The basic belief underlying this is: "you should care about the errors on your project".
+And therefor, you'll be alerted when they occur.

-also available:

-* by volume, over periode, first/any, e.g.:
-    "any time more than 5 events per hour happen" "first time more than 10 events per day happen"      <= this is basically a way to avoid getting swamped in "bug sewer" scenarios
+You may configure alerts for:

+* **Volume-Based Rules:**
+    - _Any time_ more than 5 events per hour occur
+    - _First time_ more than 10 events per day
-    "first time the total number of events > 100"
+    - _First time_ the total number of events exceeds 100

-    an alternative take:
-        auto-mute such events, based on auto-muting rules.

-unmuting-by-volume/period is a thing.
-    this is "first time" by definition.

-====

-what about personal notification settings?
-    they exist, generally and
-    per-project (follow the default or specific)

-    reason (for per-project settings).
+    The idea is: to avoid getting swamped, set thresholds slightly higher then 1 (over some period).

+    An alternative approach is to automatically unmute issues based on such rules (and to initially mute them as long as they don't match the rules yet); and then send the notification on-unmute. (by the definition of unmuting, the alert occurs only the _first time_ the condition occurs)

+## Personal Notification Settings

+Personal notification settings exist both globally and per project.

-        there is such a thing as "involved in the project, but not involved enough to get updates about it). e.g. consulting member or some kind of lead
+Reasons for per-project settings include scenarios where someone is involved in the project but not to the extent of needing constant updates (e.g., consulting members or certain leads).

-    but they exist only as a single toggle: yes/no/(default) i.e. you can't select specific rules to follow for a project.
+However, these settings are limited to a single toggle: yes/no/(default).
+That is, you can't choose specific rules to follow for a project.

-on the project is where you configure the alerting rules for the project.
-    "for everybody that wants the notifications"

-    the reasoning here is: a project has a certain amount of brokenness, and a certain need for correctness (an amount of received love). if you're on the project in an active role, you'll subscribe to that.

-what about chat-ops?
+Configuration of alerting rules is project-centered.
+The idea is that the 2 main variables that control when alerts should be sent are project-centric (not member-centric), namely:

+* how broken the project is (how many errors are generated)
+* how important brokenness is

+I.e. there is a single (configurable) threshold per project for what constitues "worth alerting about but avoiding swamping in false positives" which you can then subscribe to or not.

+## Chat-Ops

-    0-n configurable on the project level. not related to users. probably with a default on the org level.
+You may configure any number of chat-ops endpoints (mattermost/slack channels).
+These are not connected to individual users.
+There's likely a default setting at the organization level.

-    same rules as the rest of the alerts.
+The chat-ops channels always receive the per-project configured set of notifications, i.e. the threshold cannot be changed per chat-op-channel (as with users).